 - Marketing Automation - Many traditional CMS have some marketing automation tools built-in, such social publishing, email marketing.
 Typically, Headless CMS will not include these, which require additional tools.
 Additionally, it is necessary to ensure any customer journey tracking is integrated between your Headless CMS and marketing automation to get a full 360-degree view of how customers are finding and interacting with your digital properties.
 More traditional CMS will manage this tracking for you.

 - Authoring Tools/Workflows - Many traditional CMSs have tools designed to distribute the content creation and editing burden throughout the organization, which is a must-have for many.

-- The front-end is on you - Headless CMSs do not generate web pages, so you will need to build the front-end code (or speak to us) to create the actual web pages, typically using a front-end frame work.
+- The front-end is on you - Headless CMSs do not generate web pages, so you will need to build the front-end code to create the actual web pages, typically using a front-end framework such as React.

 Many other factors come into play when selecting the right platform but need and fit must drive the selection.
 Properly balancing these needs and identifying the right tools for the job is key to project success.